 This documentary contains interviews with Johnny Pilkington, Willie O'Connor, Paul Flynn, Jimmy Cooney who give an account of the year.

-Presented by Peter Woods.
+Narrated by Peter Woods.

 Produced by Peter Woods and Liam O'Brien